nadeemiimt/NadeemShoppingCart/README.md

 # NadeemShoppingCart
-A test shopping cart application
+A test shopping cart application in Angular 5

 # Start Instruction
 1- Run below command to install json-server which acts as a fake rest api